CA Intermediate Subjects Jan 2026, List Paper-wise Breakdown

 FAQs

-What are the subjects covered in the CA Intermediate course?
+What are the subjects included in the CA Intermediate 2026 syllabus?

-How important is taxation in the CA Intermediate syllabus?
+How important is the Auditing & Ethics subject in CA Intermediate 2026?

 How is the taxation paper structured in CA Intermediate?